hasankurban/ws/content/publication/nanotubes/index.md

 ---
-title: "A DFT Study on Stability and Electronic Structure of AlN Nanotubes"
+title: "A DFT Study on Stability and Electronic Structure of AlN Nanotubes (under-review)"
 authors:
 - Iskender Muz
 - Hasan Kurban